nicole-elchaar/10K-sentiments/README.md

 - warnings
 - sec_edgar_downloader

-## Running the Code
+## Usage

-**Warning: the files contained in this code will download up to 10GB of data.
+**⚠️⚠️⚠️WARNING⚠️⚠️⚠️ The files contained in this code will download up to 10GB of data.
 Please keep this in mind before continuing**

-To start, run all lines in the *download_text_files.ipynb* notebook to gather necessary filings and returns.
+First, run all lines in the *download_text_files.ipynb* notebook to gather necessary filings and returns.
 Then, build the sample with *build_sample.ipynb*.

 An existing analysis is shown in *report.ipynb*.